palkitt/liveresults/README.md

 New and improved features compared to original project:

-* :new: Animated transitions in result table
-* :new: Estimated radio times when missing time for runner.
-Shifting of radio times of muti pass controls that fits better with average split times of the class.
-* :new: Auto hiding of radio controls if bad quality (less than 1/3 of runners registered)
-* :new: Integration with Torgeir Aune's [ecard check program](https://github.com/Taune/EmiTagCheck)
-* :new: Dedicated speaker web page with bib number search and automatic class selection and runner highlighting
 * Interface to eTiming with support of individual, mass start, chase start, relay, lap time race.
 Radio control setup is read from eTiming and automatically configured.
 Supports both Access and SQL server
+* Animated transitions in result table
+* Ecard split times (optional)
+* Estimated radio times when missing times for runners.
+* Shifting of radio times of muti pass controls that fits better with average split times of the class.
+* Auto hiding of radio controls if bad quality (less than 1/3 of runners registered)
+* Integration with Torgeir Aune's [ecard check program](https://github.com/Taune/EmiTagCheck)
 * Responsive web design (mobile phone friendly).
 Scroll view if too narrow view
 * Shows live rank number on approaching intermediate time and in finish with difference to current leader
 * Highlight single intermediate times (not just whole row) if race with radio controls